 I cannot express how happy I am with Kyla’s outstanding handling of my IRP case.
 I was impressed with her high degree of professionalism, positive attitude, and fighting personality.
 Her expert knowledge of IRP protocol and legislation was amazing and it was her vast experience in this area that allowed us to spot errors and have the prohibition lifted swiftly.
 I highly recommend anyone served an IRP to contact her.
 I cannot thank her enough.

 By relentlessly searching out evidence and researching defenses, Kyla has identified the most obscure and successful arguments to overturn IRPs.
 Because she knows the police procedures, Kyla can identify subtle and hidden errors in the police reports.
 Kyla has a particular knack for remembering otherwise unremarkable facts from previous IRP cases.
 As a result she can often locate evidence that demonstrates that the police evidence in any particular IRP case is unreliable.

 She is unparalleled in her analytical skills when it comes to DUI cases and as a consequence she has a stunning record of success appealing Immediate Roadside Prohibitions and Administrative Driving Prohibitions.
 Kyla’s successful appeal in BC Supreme Court forced the Superintendent of Motor Vehicles to discontinue using their own self-made evidence at IRP appeal review hearings.
-Kyla Lee has protected the driving privileges of thousand of British Columbia drivers.
+Kyla Lee has protected the driving privileges of thousands of British Columbia drivers.